forrest79/phpgsql/docs/fluent.md

 dump($row); // (Row) ['id' => 1, 'nick' => 'Bob', 'inserted_datetime' => '2020-01-01 09:00:00', 'active' => TRUE, 'age' => 45, 'height_cm' => 178.2, 'phones' => [200300, 487412]]
 ```

-But you don't want to do this so complicated.
+But you don't want to do this so complicatedly.
 Use `Fluent\Connection` to create `QueryExecute` easily:

 ```php
 $userNick = $connection